alberdev/GridTimerView/README.md

 }
 ```

-`heightForRow ` returns height of custom cell in the table (no events)
+`heightForRow ` returns height of custom row in the table (no events)

 ```swift
 func heightForRow(inGridTimerView gridTimerView: GridTimerView) -> CGFloat {